 - Curation of a set of resources on a topic

 - Ongoing curation of scheduled events and activities.

-3 – Move from course to resources
+3 – Move from courses to resources

 If you do want to create some content, then consider the creation of flexible resources that can be used for multiple purposes – on demand learning, reference, etc – rather than large-scale online courses.
 Resources that can be personalisable, ie used in the way that best suits the individual, not as prescribed by the designer.
 This approach is more inline with the ways that people learn for themselves on the Web.
 Resource Designers will be able to create short, appealing pieces of content in a variety of formats: text, graphics, audio and video using a range of content development tools rather than e-learning tools.
-[See chapter: Create modern online resources].
+[See chapter: Create modern resources].

 4 – Daily micro-learning is a current trend

 Short pieces of content delivered daily is seen as a refreshing way of delivering a continuous flow of bite-sized training content.
 This might be in the form of a daily tip or a sequential task or activity.
 But don’t jump on this trend and assume it is the solution to every problem.
 It is, however, an option that could be explored in a Performance Improvement Consulting activity.
 [See Provide daily micro-training]